Lord Percy: [confident] Better?

 - Abby of the Ordo Lebes comes across as scatterbrained through no fault of her own.
 Abby is actually pretty intelligent and perceptive, but she is also a very limited-ability precognitive with very little control of her ability.
 The reason she spaces out and comes up with non-sequiturs sometimes is that she sees the present and about a minute into the future simultaneously and occasionally loses track of which is which.

-- Lina the servant from Astrid Lindgren's Emil.
-When the village priest asks her who the first humans were, she answers "Thor and Freya".
-That does not even make sense in Norse Mythology!
+- Lina the maid from Astrid Lindgren's Emil i Lönneberga.
+When the parish priest asks her who the first humans were, she answers "Thor and Freya".
+That doesn't make sense even in Norse Mythology!

 - Journey to Chaos: Ponix Enaz is constantly forgetting to fully shapeshift back into his elven form and thus leaving strange body parts lying out, providing Too Much Information, or being so absorbed by puzzles that he neglects what's around him.

 - Lamb: The Gospel According To Biff, Christ's Childhood Pal: The titular protagonist theorizes that Raziel is the origin of dumb blonde jokes.

 - Jack Pumpkinhead from the Land of Oz series is always described as unintelligent.
 Some of the words used to describe him are "stupid", "dim", "innocent", "simpleton", "not known for his intelligence", etc. He might also have a bit of an Ambiguous Disorder, as he fails to pick up on vocal cues and sometimes takes sentences to mean the opposite of what they mean (he once called a ferryman 'nice' after he refused to let Pumpkinhead cross a river on account of not having any money).

 - Miss Marple: Lettice Protheroe from The Murder at the Vicarage is vague about everything, and frequently confused about what time and even what day it is.
 Several characters express the opinion that it is a form of Obfuscating Stupidity.